We have five factories and 19 years of experience in plant extracts

 4.1 Mechanism of Action

-The antioxidant mechanism of Citrus bioflavonoids involves several processes:
+The antioxidant mechanism of citrus bioflavonoids involves several processes:

 - Neutralization of Free Radicals: They donate electrons to free radicals, stabilizing them and preventing them from causing further damage.